Akinjo scores 22, Arizona beats Colorado 88-74 - WHIZ News

 Arizona (7-1, 2-0 Pac-12) showed no signs for rust following a six-day layoff, shooting 53% while making 8 of 17 from the 3-point arc.
 Jemarl Baker added 14 points to help the Wildcats improve to 10-0 all-time against Colorado at McKale Center.

 Akinjo opened the season shooting 44% from the 3-point arc, but had gone 3 for 18 the previous four games.
-The transfer from Georgetown found the range against Colorado, making his first five — one at the halftime buzzer — and finishing 5 for 7.
+The transfer from Georgetown found the range against Colorado, making his fifth straight at the halftime buzzer and finishing 5 for 7.

+“We believe in James a lot,” said Arizona guard Terrell Brown, Jr., who had 12 points and seven assists.
+“He’s he engine to our team, the head of the snake, so we don’t really harp on the past games because he’s always prepared to play.”

-Colorado (6-2, 0-1) shot well in the first half to keep Arizona within reach, but went cold during a key stretch in the second half to lose its twice-delayed conference opener.
+Colorado (6-2, 0-1) shot well in the first half to keep Arizona within reach, but went cold during a key stretch in the second half and had trouble defensively all night to lose its twice-delayed conference opener.
 Evan Battey had 18 points despite foul trouble to lead the Buffaloes.

 Colorado also lost leading scorer McKinley Wright IV to a right ankle injury in the final minute.